lyhistory/lyhistory.github.io/docs/vuepress/docs/software/bigdata/ai_prompt.md

 ## sora
-turn the following script to storyboard scene description, and then write the prompts that I can copy-paste into Sora to create consistant images (ready to generate):​​
+turn the following script to storyboard scene description, and then write the prompts that I can copy-paste into Sora to create consistant artoon-style images (ready to generate):​​

 Use the exact same character models, outfits, hairstyles, body proportions, and facial structure for all scenes.
 Keep the characters recognizable and identical across every shot.
 Preserve their personality, age, and design style.
 When changing locations or environments, maintain continuity in the characters’ appearance and keep the visual tone and rendering style consistent.
 Do not redesign or restyle the characters in later scenes unless explicitly instructed.
 Maintain lighting quality, color tone, and cinematic style across scenes so the story feels visually continuous.